 - Metro Bank Fixed Term Savings 1 year, 1.8% AER

-You need a minimum of £1,000 for the Bank of London & The Middle East account, £500 for Metro Bank, and £5,000 for the United Trust Bank account.
+You need a minimum of £1,000 for the Bank of London & The Middle East account, and £500 for Metro Bank.

 Bank of London & The Middle East is an Islamic bank, and pays an Expected Profit Rate (EPR) rather than a rate of interest in order to be Sharia-compliant.
 This means the bank pays customers a percentage of its profits, and while the rate is not guaranteed, we’ve never heard of instances where Islamic banks have paid less than the advertised EPR in the UK.